shaikh-ma/Jupyter-Notebook-Learnings/README.md

 Y  - Convert a MARKDOWN cell to CODE cell
 H  - Display all the available Keyboard Shortcuts

 (Note - These shortcuts work only in Command Mode.
-To switch to command mode type 'Esc').
+To switch to command mode pres 'Esc' key).